 - Auto title loans.
 A fast short-term loan based on the value of your car with high rates and fees.

-Can I qualify for a loan on welfare?
+When can I qualify for a loan on welfare?

-You might.
 Whether you can qualify depends on several factors, including the type of loan and how much you want to borrowers.
 Typically lenders look at the following factors:

 - Amount of income.
 Even if a lender accepts welfare as income, you need to receive enough each month to afford repayments.